telekom/testerra-cucumber-connector/README.md

 - All features are group as one class in the Testerra report.
 - Screenshots of failed tests will be taken after Cucumber @after (method,steps).
 You need to implement a hook to take screenshots before any clean up methods run.
+- Anootations from Testerra (e.g. @ExpectedFailed) cannot be used.